Performance Ethnography

 Riccio: How long did it take you to be initiated as a Badai?

-Riccio: Did you want to become a healer or were called?
+Riccio: Did you want to become a healer, or were you called?

 Shi: The spirits called me.
 The spirits know my family well.
-For many generations, my grand and great grandfathers, and beyond were healers.
-One son only each generation is chosen to carry this family forward.
+For many generations, my great-grandfathers and beyond were healers.
+Only one son from each generation is chosen to carry this family forward.
 I was chosen.
 Only the most honest and dutiful is chosen.

 Riccio: How do you eat the water bowl?

 Shi: If the spirits are with you must be able to do it!
-You must bite the bowl without hesitation—it is the test of the gods.
+It would help if you bit the bowl without hesitation—it is the test of the gods.

 Shi: There are pre-conditions before we can begin.
 You must agree with your master and swear to your master to tell him all the things you can and cannot do.
-You must kowtow to the master.
-And as your master I must judge you honestly and watch and have a good heart—to avoid evil or just do it for money.
-If the master and student follow this way then the student will become a healer and begin their own practice.
+It would help if you kowtowed to the master.
+And as your master, I must judge you honestly, watch you, and have a good heart—to avoid evil or do it for money.
+If the master and student follow this way, then the student will become a healer and begin their own practice.

 Zambia